unnecessary-logic/FCC-Glitch-Stocks/README.md

 # FCC-Glitch-Stocks
-Tests are on and enabled
+Tests are NOT enabled just in case anyone opens the glitch app over and over again - it does generate entries in the DB after all.